RFK JR announces he’s running for president as an independent candidate

 Political science expert Danny Hayes said some of that depends on logistics.

 “Is he going to be able to get on the ballot in every state?
-And importantly, is he going to be on the ballot in swing states, because those are the states where his presence in theory might matter,” Hayes.
+And importantly, is he going to be on the ballot in swing states, because those are the states where his presence in theory might matter,” Hayes said.

 Hayes said he doesn’t think RFK Jr. has a chance at winning.
 He thinks the most important question about his candidacy is which side he hurts the most.